Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

 Athens had long objected to it being called Macedonia because it has its own northern province of the same name, which in ancient times was the cradle of Alexander the Great’s empire — a source of intense pride to modern-day Greeks.

-But earlier this week, Tsipras and his Macedonian counterpart Zoran Zaev reached a deal to end the festering dispute.
+But earlier this week, Tsipras and his Macedonian counterpart Zoran Zaev reached a deal to end the dispute, which dates from Macedonia’s declaration of independence in 1991.

 Senior EU officials are to attend Sunday’s ceremony in the Prespes Lakes district, according to Greek reports.

-Officials in Athens says it will help stabilise the historically volatile Balkan region, permitting Greece to focus on other regional challenges, Turkey among them.
+Officials in Athens says the deal will help stabilise the historically volatile Balkan region, permitting Greece to focus on other regional challenges, Turkey among them.

 – United in dissatisfaction –